mrjoshbear/after-sundown-2e/3-characters/1-attributes-and-skills.md

 It is up to the MC to determine what constitutes an acceptable Background for the campaign.
 In general however, it is better to err on the side of Backgrounds that are too useful than ones that are too narrow.
 While it _is_ overpowered for a character to have a Background that applies in virtually (or actually) all circumstances like "Stuff" or "Trivia", the worst thing that's going to happen under such a circumstance is that the player is going to roleplay a lot and move the plot forward.
 That's not fair to the other characters (unless they are doing the same), but that's still better than the players feeling powerless and having the story stagnate.

+### Languages

+Languages work much like Backgrounds and can be used just like them in many cases; if you know French you can at least practice with someone else that knows French, and at higher levels you've probably read some of the same authors, watched the same shows, or listened to the same speeches, because those are the things that are used to teach languages.
+A single point in a language is enough to generally get by with a dictionary, the level possessed by a skilled traveler or an academic working through scholarly articles.
+Two points is broad fluency, and three is near-native level.
+A rating of 4 or more represents broad general learning in the spoken and literary culture of a language.

+Effectively, the character's effective rating in other Social skills and Backgrounds is limited by the language they converse or write in: they have all of the eloquence imparted by their Persuasion and Backgrounds with their native language, and otherwise their effective rating is limited to _twice_ their rating in the language they are using, so 3 points is generally enough unless you're pushing the human limits of a skill.

+Language Backgrounds allow the character to know that language personally.
+A character does not specifically need to know a language in order to get something translated.
+The ability to conjure up simple phrases such as "¿Donde está el baño?" or "Lehněte a svlekněte se prosím." is free.
+Some time with an automated translation can get you a humorously inaccurate translation of many pieces of text (especially short text).
+And given some time, many Contacts or Intelligence Resources can translate specific languages on your behalf.

 ### Sample Backgrounds
 _Trust me, I've seen stuff like this before._